jonalarson/eks-toolbox/README.md

 You can clone and build this repo or get existing image from the hub

 ```
-$ docker run -it oh-my-eks-toolbox
+$ docker run -it henrybravo/oh-my-eks-toolbox
 ```